athulpg007/AMAT/paper/paper.md

 # Acknowledgements

 AMAT was developed at the Advanced Astodynamics Concepts (AAC) group at Purdue University.
 Parts of the source code were originally developed in support of contracts between AAC and the Jet Propulsion Laboratory for various aerocapture mission studies.
-Samples of atmospheric data from Global Reference Atmospheric Model (GRAM) developed by the NASA Marshall Space Flight Center is included with AMAT with permission from NASA.

 # References